Floyd Rose Tremolos for Left Hand Guitars: OEM Producers

 Status: Discontinued

-In 1994 Takeuchi introduced its version of the Floyd Rose Pro tremolo for guitars made in Japan.
-It has the locking bolts inside of the tail and the tail is flatter.
+In 1994, Takeuchi introduced its version of the low-profile Floyd Rose Pro tremolo for guitars made in Japan.
+Like the low-profile Floyd Rose original (which was never available left-handed), it has shorter locking bolts inside of the tail and the tail is flatter.
 This was released as the TRS-PRO.
-It was also known as the Jackson JT580LP, Washburn 800-S, Fernandes FRT-5PRO, Charvel FLC-PRO, Greco GF-III, among others.
-These models were stamped "TRS-PRO" on the baseplate (if not branded) and "Licensed Under Floyd Rose Pats." (abbreviated) on the tail. the block was stamped "Takeuchi" and "Made in Japan" on a second line.
+It was also known as the Jackson JT580LP, Washburn 800-S, Fernandes FRT-5PRO-TRS, Charvel FLC-PRO, Greco GF-III, among others.
+These models were stamped "TRS-PRO" on the baseplate (if not branded) and "Licensed Under Floyd Rose Pats." on the tail.
+The block was stamped "Takeuchi" and "Made in Japan" on a second line.
 It was made until the late 2000s.

-Jackson: The equivalent JT580LP was used on Jackson's U.S-market Dinky and Performer models that were made in Japan from the mid 1990s until about 2000, such as this 1995-1998 left handed Performer Series Dinky PS-4, and this 1990s left handed DK2-L. (Jackson's lower-end models built in Korea used a nearly identical clone sourced from the Korean OEM pool and continued to label it as the JT580LP.
-The most visible difference is the tremolo block on the Korean clone is stamped “Licensed Under Floyd Rose Pats.”)
+Jackson: While the TRS-101 was the workhorse vibrato bridge for the Jackson Performer and Concept series built in Japan, the TRS-PRO (JT-580LP) became the standard for the Professional series starting around 1994-95.
+The equivalent JT580LP was used on Jackson's U.S-market Dinky and Performer models that were made in Japan from the mid-1990s until about 2000, such as this 1995-1998 left handed Performer Series Dinky PS-4, and this 1990s left handed DK2-L. (Note: Jackson's lower-end models built in Korea used the TRS-PRO clone sourced through the Korean universal OEM pool.
+It continued to be marketed as the JT580LP.)

 Washburn: The equivalent 800-S was used on the 1990s left handed Washburn MG74 LH.